 Uttarakhand, formally known as Uttaranchal is a state located in the northwestern part of the country.
 During our exploration of regional cuisines in our previous BM Editions, I had made Mandua Ki Roti, Lesu, Kulath Ki Dal from Uttarakhand.
 However, I don't remember coming across this stuffed poori.
 Only during this recent Indian Thali research, I came across a website that talked about the author's trekking to Uttarakhand and their experience enjoying garhwali food.

 Then just as I was writing this post, I came across a video where lobia is used as stuffing.
-Well I can only conclude that they stuff with some lentils!
+Well, I can only conclude that they stuff with some lentils!
 I made these Toor Dal stuffed pooris or Swala during one of my Mega BM cooking and it was a hurried affair.
-I managed to click pictures of only two process.
-Since toor dal gets cooked almost on daily bases, I can always repeat these pictures.
+I managed to click pictures of only two processes.
+Since toor dal gets cooked almost on daily basis, I can always repeat these pictures.